-The only problem is that there are a lot of accounting books in the market and there are many more to come.
+The only problem is that there are a lot of accounting books in the market and there are much more to come.
 For instance, just doing a search for “Accounting” books in Amazon results in more than 235,512 books about Accounting, so how do you make up your mind about what to read?

-You can do a google search and search for the best Accounting books on a certain subject but then you get hundreds of “Best of Lists” in front of you so that doesn’t help a lot either, unless you want to spend a full day going through all those lists.
-Well that is exactly what we did!
+You can do a google search and search for the best Accounting books on a certain subject, but then you get hundreds of “Best of Lists” in front of you, so that doesn’t help a lot either unless you want to spend a full day going through all those lists.
+Well, that is exactly what we did!
 We searched for 50 “Best of Lists” highlighting the most recommendable Accounting books, selected and combined the 20 most valuable “Best of Lists” and earmarked and ranked what Accounting books keep up appearing on most of those recently published lists.
 From a total of 195 books reviewed and ranked, here are the 15 most recommended Accounting books!

-As we are a small business ourselves, we use this list as weel for educating and inspiring our minds and for optimizing our Consultants 500 platform, where you can search for and find a wide range of independent Business Advisors, including many Accounting Professionals all over the world.
+As we are a small business ourselves, we use this list as well for educating and inspiring our minds and for optimizing our Consultants 500 platform, where you can search for and find a wide range of independent Business Advisors, including many Accounting Professionals all over the world.

 The 15 Most Recommended

-- Accounting Made Simple – Accounting Explained in 100 Pages or Less, by Mike Piper –Listed 8 out of 17 times, this book makes things straight and simple with practical and simple examples that help sheds light on the concepts without the unnecessary jargon of the technicalities.
-The basic concepts of various topics are covered, like Accounting Equation and its significance, reading and preparing financial statements, calculation and interpretation of several different financial ratios, the concepts and assumptions behind GAAP.
+- Accounting Made Simple – Accounting Explained in 100 Pages or Less, by Mike Piper –Listed 8 out of 17 times, this book makes things straight and simple with practical and straightforward examples that help sheds light on the concepts without the unnecessary jargon of the technicalities.
+The basic concepts of various topics are covered, like Accounting Equation and its significance, reading and preparing financial statements, calculation, and interpretation of several different financial ratios, the concepts, and assumptions behind GAAP.
 The accounting textbook is a quick read for the early beginners gripping them till the end as well as helping the novice to refresh their concepts.
-It basically gives a quick and systematic introduction to accounting concepts and is used for instance by business owners and students helping them to prepare for their accounting classes.
+It basically gives a fast and systematic introduction to accounting concepts and is used for instance by business owners and students helping them to prepare for their accounting classes.

 - Accounting All-in-One For Dummies, by Kenneth Boyd, Lita Epstein, Mark P. Holtzman, Frimette Kass-Shraibman, Maire Loughran, Vijay S. Sampath, John A. Tracy, Tage C. Tracy, Jill Gilbert Welytok – Listed 5 out of 17 times, the well known For Dummies Series is a powerful one-stop accounting reference.
 It offers a basic understanding of accounting practices and is relevant for anyone who handles money.
 Knowing how to balance the books and stay in the black is vital for keeping a business afloat or keeping your checkbook balanced.
 If you need to keep your books in order, this new edition of Accounting For Dummies helps you get a handle on all those columns of numbers.

 - Warren Buffett Accounting Book: Reading Financial Statements for Value Investing Buffett Book Edition, by Stig Brodersen and Preston Pysh. – Listed 5 out of 17 times, this is one of Warren Buffet’s three favorite books.
-Buffett’s style of investing starts with fundamental analysis before it moves on to pure accounting research.
+Buffett’s style of investing starts with fundamental analysis before it moves onto pure accounting research.
 This is the book aimed at enlightening investing professionals who have just set their foot into this industry.
 It is a treasure trove, as the book is to the point in explaining the requirements to analyze financial statements.
 There is no beating around the bush or unnecessary examples which will bog you down.
 It’s a textbook on investing that every fresher should invest in for his successful career in this profession.

-- Financial Shenanigans: How to Detect Accounting Gimmicks & Fraud in Financial Reports, by Howard Schilit and Jeremy Perler – Listed 6 out of 17 times, this book lists various types of accounting frauds and gives real-world examples as well as suggestions on how to detect fraud.
+- Financial Shenanigans: How to Detect Accounting Gimmicks & Fraud in Financial Reports, by Howard Schilit and Jeremy Perler – Listed 6 out of 17 times, this book contains various types of accounting frauds and gives real-world examples as well as suggestions on how to detect fraud.
 The book is an investment for not only financial professionals but for the layman to understand the gimmicks played upon by master head company makers to trick the investors.
-The author is a well known authority on forensic accounting.
+The author is a well-known authority on forensic accounting.

 - A Brief History of Economic Genius, by Paul Strathern – Listed 3 out of 17 times, is one of the most accessible and interesting books in terms of describing how the intersection of math, business principles and philosophy have shaped the field of economics over the last few centuries.
 The author uncovers the definite progression of mathematics and economic theory, from double-entry booking keeping to the discovery of standard deviation and the various applications of probability theory.